 It can make a person extremely scared, vulnerable and hopeless because the haunting memories do not seem to leave them.

-3) Anxiety, panic attacks, and obsessive thoughts
+3) Anxiety, panic attacks, and obsessive thoughts.

 If you have suffered from abuse in your intimate relationships, it can shake your entire world view.

-It can shake your foundational beliefs like:
+Post Relationship Stress Disorder can shake your foundational beliefs like:

 This world is a benign place or good things happen to good people or one is well equipped to handle crisis situations.